Siddheshinde/beyondchats-assignment/README.md

 Test: Open http://localhost:3000/articles in your browser or Postman.

+Future Improvements

+If extended further, this project could include:
+An “Improve Article” button in the frontend to trigger enhancement on demand A backend endpoint to run the enhancement pipeline asynchronously Stable LLM integration for real-time generation Deployment of frontend and backend for a public live link Pagination and filtering for large datasets
+These were intentionally kept out of scope to keep the submission stable and focused.

-Thoughts
+Final Thoughts

-This assignment was a great exercise in system design rather than just coding.
-I learned that handling edge cases (like API quotas or DOM structures) is where the real work lies.
+This assignment was a great exercise in system design, not just writing code.
+I learned that real-world engineering often involves handling constraints like DOM complexity, API limits, and making trade-offs instead of forcing incomplete features.

-Thanks for reviewing my submission!
+Thank you for taking the time to review my submission!